 If you know how to receive criticism, you will be all the better able to make the most of feedback.

-many misunderstandings can be founded on things that are only implied, and
+Many misunderstandings can be founded on things that are only implied.

 Here are the rules for giving constructive feedback:

-2) When it is necessary to express a criticism:
+2) When it is necessary to express criticism:

 3) Always give feedback at the time using a neutral or benevolent posture.
 If you delay giving it, it will seem suspect or will be taken even more harshly.

-Watch out for negative tones that can upset people: a “schoolmasterly” or an ironic tone.
+Watch out for negative tones that can upset people, like a schoolteacher or an ironic tone.

-Optimise your teamwork skills by developing the abilities to deal with criticism and take full advantage of opportunities for receiving constructive feedback.
+Optimize your teamwork skills by developing the abilities to deal with criticism and take full advantage of opportunities for receivingconstructive feedback.

 Work effectively on your team by giving constructive feedback that is positive, timely, reciprocal and face-to-face.
 Deliver criticism skillfully.